aiminhTech/pkm/pages/JavaScript.md

 	- ### Choosing Between `++count` and `count++`:
 		- Use **`++count`** if you need the incremented value immediately in the expression.
 		- Use **`count++`** if you need the original value before it is incremented in the expression.
+- ## Strict mode `use strict`
+  collapsed:: true
+	- Is a directive that helps you write more secure and error-free code by enabling strict mode.
+	- When you use strict mode, it changes the way JavaScript operates in the following ways
+		- **Prevents the use of undeclared variables**: You must declare all variables with `var`, `let`, or `const`.
+This helps avoid accidental global variables.
+		- **Disallows duplicate parameter names**: You can't have function parameters with the same name, which helps prevent confusion and potential errors in your code.
+		- **Throws errors for unsafe actions**: Certain actions that JavaScript normally allows, but can lead to bugs or security issues, will throw errors in strict mode.
+For example, assigning a value to a non-writable property or using a variable/object before declaring it.
+		- **Changes in `this` behavior**: In functions, `this` will be `undefined` if the function is called without an object context, instead of defaulting to the global object (like `window` in browsers).
 - ## Promise, await und async
   collapsed:: true
 	- ### Was ist ein Callback-Funktion?